How To Meditate

 This is a simple technique for relaxing and calming the mind.
 In the beginning it is best to meditate for short periods, 10 or 20 minutes.

-When thoughts arise, don’t worry.
-Note their existence and gently return your attention to the meditation.
-Imagine you remind as a calm, clear lake and your thoughts as ripple which soon disappear without altering the natural stillness.
+- When thoughts arise, don’t worry.
+Note their existence and gently return your attention to your breath

 White Light Meditation